Lebanon: America's Proxy Front (2023–Present)

 Controversy #4

-The Nabi Chit strike that killed 41 people was reportedly motivated by intelligence about an Israeli pilot missing since 1986 — using lethal force against civilians in pursuit of a 38-year-old missing person case.
+The Nabi Chit strike that killed 41 people was reportedly motivated by intelligence about an Israeli pilot missing since 1986 — using lethal force against dozens of civilians in pursuit of a 38-year-old missing person case.

 5Controversy #5